What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 What Is ADHD?

-Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental difference and a neurodivergent condition that affects how individuals interact with the world.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental difference and a neurodivergence that affects how individuals interact with the world.

-People with ADHD may struggle with hyperactive, impulsive, or inattentive symptoms, which can interfere with your relationships, work, school, and other life activities.
+People with ADHD may struggle with hyperactive, impulsive, or inattentive traits, which can interfere with their relationships, work, school, and other life activities.

-If you're experiencing these symptoms, you're not alone.
-Approximately, 366.33 million people globally, or about 5% of the population are estimated to have ADHD.
+If you're experiencing these traits, you're not alone.
+Approximately 366.33 million people globally, or about 5% of the population, are estimated to be ADHDers.
 Both children and adults can receive a diagnosis of ADHD, though it is more commonly identified in childhood.
 Many adults remain underdiagnosed until later in life.

 Women, in particular, are often diagnosed later and may experience misdiagnosis or underdiagnosis during childhood.

-ADHD symptoms can vary and also depend on the specific subtype diagnosed.
+ADHD traits can vary and also depend on the specific subtype diagnosed.
 Common traits of ADHD include:

 Lack of focus